|

 skin, blood, etc. which are different to those of ordinary people.

-These relics resembles pebble, stone, glass, diamond, etc.
+These relics resembles pebble, stone, glass, diamond, etc. Normally,

 the word "Phra Parama Sareerikathad"